Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 \begin{definition} Given $f \co X \to Y$ and $n \in \BN$, we define the \emph{$n$th latching map of $f$} by $\latchmap{n}{f} \defeq \lbwcolim{\op{\CatR}}{\inbdyd{n}{\CatR}}{f}$.
 We write $\latchob{n}{f} \in \PSh{\degcore{n}{\CatR}}$ for its domain and $\latchcod{n}{f} \in \PSh{\degcore{n}{\CatR}}$ for its codomain. \end{definition}

 These maps are assembled from the latching maps at the individual objects of degree $n$: we have $(\latchmap{n}{f})_r \cong \latchmap{r}{f}$ for each $r \in \degcore{n}{\CatR}$.

 We can now exhibit the maps between successive ${<}n$-skeleta as pushouts of Leibniz weighted colimits of boundary inclusions and latching maps.
-This decomposition into a colimit of pushouts of basic maps is what we mean by a \emph{cellular presentation} of $f$:
+The induced decomposition of a map $f$ into a sequential colimit of pushouts of basic maps is what we mean by a \emph{cellular presentation} of $f$:

 \begin{proposition}[{{\thmcite[Corollary 4.21]{riehl17b}}}] For any $f \co X \to Y$ and $n \in \BN$, we have a pushout square of the following form: